 On July 1, 2012 the Circles of Care & Connection Early Years Refugee pilot project became a program of the Mount Pleasant Family Centre Society.
-With the addition of this program MPFCS is able to extend its vision, mission, and values to include Government Assisted Refugee families (80%) and refugee claimants (20%) with children 0-5 years of age from across Vancouver.
+With the addition of this program MPFCS is able to extend its vision, mission, and values to Government Assisted Refugee families with children 0-6 years of age from across Vancouver.
 Through this program MPFCS provides outreach and home visiting as first steps towards connecting families to other family resource programs throughout Vancouver and by organizing family support, parent education, and social activities in the Canadian context, build relationships that address issues of isolation, and promote integration into Canadian society.

 THE HISTORY OF MOUNT PLEASANT

-Inspiring families to build caring relationships with each other, our neighbours and the broader community.
+Creating safe spaces that inspire and support families to build caring relationships, with their children, each other and the community.

-A vibrant, joyful child and family community where families connect, share, learn and grow.
+A thriving, welcoming child and family community where we connect, share, learn and grow.